avishaycohen/mpd-parser/README.md

 mpegdash package has two distinct advantages over this package:
 1. it does not require third party libraries.
 2. it uses the classic DOM approach to parsing XML files. it is a well known standard.

-Currently, the package supports parsing only, not the creation or object->string conversion.

 ## Benchmarks
 TBA